EstevesAndre/SpaceAttack_T5G10/README.md

 #### Expected (if any) Design Patterns to use on your application
  * Use of Singleton on Game and GameController classes.
-  Makes sense, the utilization of only one instance of Game classe, so just exists one game running at a time.
+  Makes sense the utilization of only one instance of Game classe, so just exists one game running at a time.
 Consequently, makes sense, as well, one instance of the GameController.

  * Use of Model View Controller - MVC.